Mass spectrum, magnetic moments and Regge trajectories of $\Omega_{ccb}$ and $\Omega_{cbb}$ baryons in the nonrelativistic quark--diquark model: Conclusion

 \section{Conclusion}

 In this work, we have carried out a systematic investigation of the mass spectra, magnetic moments, and radial Regge trajectories of the triply heavy baryons $\Omega_{ccb}$ and $\Omega_{bbc}$ within a nonrelativistic quark--diquark framework.
 The three-body problem is reduced to an effective two-body system for each of the three possible diquark clusterings---$b + \{cc\}$, $c + [bc]$, and $c + \{bc\}$ for $\Omega_{ccb}$, and $c + \{bb\}$, $b + [bc]$, and $b + \{bc\}$ for $\Omega_{bbc}$.
 The five model parameters $(m_c, m_b, \alpha_s, b, \sigma)$ have been determined by a direct fit to the measured $B_c$ meson spectrum, which reproduces both the $1S$ ground state and the $2S$ radial excitation within the experimental uncertainties.
 This $B_c$-anchored calibration strategy establishes a transparent link between the heavy meson and baryon sectors and eliminates the need for baryon-specific parameter tuning.
+Only the spin--spin component of the Breit--Fermi Hamiltonian is retained, so the spin--orbit and tensor interactions responsible for resolving the fine structure of the $L \geq 1$ multiplets, including possible $J = 5/2$ P-wave states, are not incorporated in the present framework.

 The resulting mass spectra place the $\Omega_{ccb}$ and $\Omega_{bbc}$ ground states at approximately $8.0$ and $11.0$~GeV, respectively, in agreement with previous quark-model, lattice QCD, and QCD sum rule analyses.
 The $1S$--$2S$ splitting is consistently close to $600$~MeV across both sectors, and the $1P$ state lies between the $1S$ and $2S$ levels as expected from a Cornell-type potential.
 A comparison across the three diquark clusterings reveals that the predictions spread by at most a few hundred MeV in each sector, providing a quantitative estimate of the systematic uncertainty inherent to the quark--diquark reduction.
 When benchmarked against the broader theoretical literature, the mixed-flavor $[bc]/\{bc\}$ diquark configurations emerge as favored for $\Omega_{ccb}$, while the equal-flavor $\{bb\}$ configuration is favored for $\Omega_{bbc}$; in both sectors, the favored clustering corresponds to a charm quark acting as spectator of a more compact heavy diquark, a pattern consistent with heavy-quark scale-separation expectations.
 The near-exact degeneracy of the scalar and axial-vector $bc$ diquark configurations and the strong suppression of the hyperfine splitting between the $J = 1/2$ and $J = 3/2$ baryon states are both natural consequences of the $1/\mu_{Qd}^{2}$ scaling of the chromomagnetic interaction in heavy-heavy systems.